On the geometry of Stein variational gradient descent: Conclusions

 \section{Conclusions}

 In this paper we have analysed the geometric properties of SVGD related to its gradient flow interpretation.
-In particular, we have extended the framework put forward in \cite{liu2017stein}, obtained the associated geodesic equations and used those results to derive functional inequalities connected to exponential convergence of SVGD dynamics close to equilibrium.
+In particular, we have extended the framework put forward in \citet{liu2017stein}, obtained the associated geodesic equations and used those results to derive functional inequalities connected to exponential convergence of SVGD dynamics close to equilibrium.
 We have leveraged the latter to develop principled guidelines for an appropriate choice of the kernel $k$ and verified those in numerical experiments.
 In particular, our theoretical considerations have led us to investigating singular kernels with adjusted tails.

 There are various avenues for further research.
-First, it would be interesting to place the geometric calculations in the framework of metric spaces developed in \cite{ambrosio2008gradient}, relaxing the regularity assumptions and placing in particular Proposition \ref{prop:geodesic equations} on a more rigorous foundation.
+First, it would be interesting to place the geometric calculations in the framework of metric spaces developed in \citet{ambrosio2008gradient}, relaxing the regularity assumptions and placing in particular Proposition \ref{prop:geodesic equations} on a more rigorous foundation.
 It will be of key importance to extend the results obtained in Section \ref{sec:1d} to the multidimensional case.
 The numerical experiments have indicated that such an extension might be possible and yield further insights.
 Quantifying the speed of convergence for initial distributions far from equilibrium remains an open and challenging problem.
 As noted in Section \ref{sec:polynomial}, this might be possible (and first encouraging results are available) for polynomial kernels.
 Last but not least, we believe that understanding the properties of the finite-particle systems \eqref{eq:Stein ode} and \eqref{eq:noisy Stein} (as opposed to the mean field limit \eqref{eq:Stein pde}) will be important for further algorithmic advances.
 All of the preceding points are currently under investigation. \\\\

 {\bf Acknowledgement.} This research has been partially funded by Deutsche Forschungsgemeinschaft (DFG) through grant CRC 1114 \lq Scaling Cascades\rq \,(project A02).
 NN would like to thank Alexander Mielke, Felix Otto and Sebastian Reich for stimulating discussions.
 AD was supported by the Lloyds Register Foundation Programme on Data Centric Engineering and by The Alan Turing Institute under the EPSRC grant [EP/N510129/1].
+We would like to thank the anonymous referees whose very careful reading and thoughtful remarks have helped to substantially improve the paper.